 M&P matches quickly became sought after humorous novelty items, and also enjoyed a huge export trade to France and Luxembourg.
 Competitors promptly decided to get in on the action

 In matters of commerce and those of the heart, however, things rarely stay the same.
 And so it was over time that the two “cáirde” began to grow apart.
-Maguire was unwillingly relieved of his stake in the company by Paterson after a devious series of machinations involving hitherto undeclared sulphur and sandpaper purchases, which in 1904 mysteriously came to the attention of the Revenue Commissioner.
+Maguire was unwillingly relieved of his stake in the company by Paterson after a devious series of machinations involving hitherto undeclared wholesale purchases of sulphur and sandpaper, which in 1904 mysteriously came to the attention of the Revenue Commissioner.

 Paterson, revelling in his new-found life as rapacious homosexual singleton, regarded Maguire’s emotional matchbox bulletins as so much maudlin nonsense, and on more than one occasion returned fire in similar vein with a well-chosen and utterly unambiguous composition designed to let Maguire (and the rest of Dublin’s match buying public) know he wasn’t missed.

 Maguire repaired to Wexford in shock for six months after Paterson’s “Woodmen” went into production.